Troutnut.com Fly Fishing for Trout Home

 -Fred Arbona in Mayflies, the Angler, and the Trout

 Arbona did not overestimate these critters.
-Their great numbers and multiple broods each season make up for their size, which is rarely larger than 16 and usually smaller than 18.
+Their great numbers and multiple broods each season make up for their size, which is rarely larger than size 16 and often smaller than size 20.

 Hatching Behavior